 Generally speaking, to be eligible for naturalization, an applicant must:

 - be an LPR;

 - be of good moral character, attached to the constitution, and be favorably disposed toward the good order and happiness of the U.S. (As a practical matter, for purposes of expeditious naturalization, USCIS requires good moral character for at least 3 years prior to filing the naturalization application and until the time of naturalization.)

 - pass a test of English language, history, and U.S. government; and

 - meet the residence and physical presence-related requirements, from which expeditious naturalization applicants are exempt, and which include but are not limited to:

 - continuously residing in the U.S., after being admitted for LPR status, for the five years (or three years in the case of an applicant who has been married to and living in marital union with a U.S. citizen) immediately preceding the date of filing application for naturalization as well as between the date of applying for naturalization and the date that citizenship is granted;

-3. Requirements for Expeditious Naturalization
+3. Overview of the Requirements for Expeditious Naturalization

 Expeditious naturalization benefits are available to a person who meets the general requirements for naturalization, described in Part 2, if in addition:

 - The applicant is a lawful permanent resident at the time the naturalization application is filed and at the time of the naturalization interview.
 This includes conditional residents.